 Seasonal Community Bands

-Community "Learn to Play Pan" Summer Camp:
+Community "Learn to Play Pan" Summer Camps:

 The camps will be geared more toward adults; however, individuals of all ages are invited to participate.
 Anyone under the age of 13 interested in participating would need to attend with an adult (18 or older) to attend.